-To maintain harmonious relations and promote industrial peace, a Code of Discipline has been laid down which applies to both public and private sector enterprises.
+To maintain harmonious relations and promote industrial peace, a Code of Discipline has been laid down in industries which applies to both public and private sector enterprises.
 It specifies various obligations for the management and the workers with the objective of promoting cooperation between their representatives.

-The basic objectives of Code of Discipline are to
+The basic objectives of Code of Discipline are to:

 - Maintain peace and order in industry.

 - Promote constructive criticism at all levels of management and employment.

 - Avoid work stoppage in industry

 - Secure the settlement of disputes and grievances by a mutually agreed procedure

 - Facilitate a free growth of trade unions

 - Eliminate all forms of coercion, intimidation and violations of rules and regulations governing industrial relations.